GCP#

 You can grant those accesses via GCP’s IAM & Admin console.

-Minimal Permissions#
+Minimal permissions#

 The Medium Permissions assigns admin permissions for some GCP services to the user.
 If you would like to grant finer-grained and more minimal permissions to your users in your organization / project, you can create a custom role by following the steps below: